 The proposed development is entirely within the City of Atlanta.
+DeKalb County is less than a mile.

 Will the proposed project be located close to land uses in other jurisdictions that would benefit, or be negatively impacted, by the project?
 Identify those land uses which would benefit and those which would be negatively affected and describe impacts.